-Doncaster has an ambition to become one of the most child friendly boroughs within the UK.
-For this to become a reality there is a need to recognise the importance of children and young peoples voice and act on this.
-A key area where young people can make a real difference is decision making and by giving young people an opportunity to influence services that directly affect them.
-The Young Commissioner programme will help support this vision, and ensure young peoples involvement.
+Would you or someone you know like to become a Young Commissioner?
+A key area where young people can make a real difference is decision making and by giving young people a voice and an opportunity to shape our services our offer will improve.
+The Young Commissioner programme will help support Doncaster's vision, and ensure young people get involved.

-Team Doncaster partners spend approximately £360 million each year on services for children and young people.
-Therefore involving young people at the heart of decision making is vital, we are therefore launching a Young Commissioners programme which will enable children and young people to be actively involved in all aspects of the commissioning process, following the commissioning cycle.
+Involving young people in decision making is vital, we have therefore launched a Young Commissioners programme which enables children and young people to be actively involved in all aspects of the commissioning process, following the commissioning cycle.

 Young Commissioners, next steps

-Once the Young People have completed the training, they will be introduced to the Participation and Engagement team, at this point they will be invited to attend training where appropriate and very much like the Youth Council, sit within their team as a bank of young people ready to take on commissioning duties.
-When an opportunity arises, the Participation team will be contacted and they will in turn facilitate the Young Commissioners engagement in the requested task.
+Training is available and when completed, young people are introduced to the Participation and Engagement team, at this point they are invited to attend training where appropriate and very much like the Youth Council, sit within their team as a bank of young people ready to take on commissioning duties.
+When an opportunity arises, the Participation team are contacted and they will in turn facilitate the Young Commissioners engagement in the requested task.
 This may involve for example moderation, consultation or interviews.

-The young people will also be supported to complete an accreditation as part of the volunteering hours they are doing to add extra value.
-Regular communication with school will also be undertaken, as not to impact on the young persons education.
+Our Young Commissioners are supported to complete an accreditation as part of the volunteering hours they are doing to add extra value.
+Regular communication with school is also undertaken, as not to impact on the young persons education.

-Following a successful pilot project, 15 Young Commissioners have been trained, 4 of which became Young Advisers.
-One was successful in gaining a Shine award and another was successful in recognition within the Free Press regarding an award he won through a nomination from school for his continued contribution.
+Following a successful pilot project, 15 Young Commissioners were trained initially, 4 of which became Young Advisers.
+One was successful in gaining a Shine Award and another was successful in recognition within the Free Press regarding an award he won through a nomination from school for his continued contribution.
 We have also trained young people from Parents Voice with additional needs who could support with Short Break moderation and young people within alternative provision.

 Recruitment of Young Commissioners

-Once we have recruited the young people, promoted the role and trained them, using the newly developed resources, including progress book and learning aids, they will be ready to join the Young Commissioners bank of volunteers.
-They will also be registered with UK Youth and continue to log any hours they do, to gain additional accreditation.
+Once we have recruited the young people, promoted the role and trained them, using the newly developed resources, including progress book and learning aids, they are ready to join the Young Commissioners bank of volunteers.
+They are also registered with UK Youth and continue to log any hours they do, to gain additional accreditation.

-The young people will continue to be engaged with regular bi monthly meetings, this is proposed to be at the Sober Social due to its central location.
+The young people will continue to be engaged with regular bi monthly meetings, this was proposed to be at the Sober Social due to its central location, however due to the COVID-19 pandemic these meetings have been and sometimes will continue to be virtual.
 The meetings are for updates, additional training and also for the group to bond and socialise.
 The Youth Council will also hold two seats for Young Commissioners to link into their priorities; this will again ensure a joined up approach.

-There is a request form to the right of this page, please download this and complete if a Young Commissioner is needed for your service, and send back to YourVoice@doncaster.gov.uk
+There is a request for service form attached, please download this and complete if a Young Commissioner is needed for your service, and send back to YourVoice@doncaster.gov.uk

 The main areas the young people will be trained on would be the commissioning cycle, social value, procurement including how to score an application.